depado/go-b0tsec/README.md

 ## Configuration

+**Note : This file is not stable.
+Please refer to the [conf.yml.example](https://github.com/Depado/go-b0tsec/blob/master/conf.yml.example) to get a more up-to-date version.**

 This bot is intended to be simple to configure and as such, will use a yaml configuration file.
 Some values are needed to use some plugins or middlewares.

 ```yaml